hak5/usbrubberducky-payloads/payloads/library/exfiltration/Lin_ICMP-Data-Exfiltration/README.md

 ## Description

-Exfiltrates a local file from a victim machine using the native "ping" utility.
+Exfiltrates a local file from a target machine using the native "ping" utility.
 The file is first converted to "Base64", then divided into 16-byte fragments.
 The "ping" utility is then used to transmit the data to a receiving host.